 The Tree Bee Society of Great Britain

-Once we have removed the bees without harm we re-locate them back to our apiaries located across West Lancashire and Merseyside where the bees live quite happily in the wildflower meadows away from people.
-As a award winning conservation group we do not exploit the bees, but we do harvest the excess honey and beeswax that they produce to produce a range of natural cosmetics, the sales of the cosmetics helps us to self fund our conservation work.
+We do not exploit the bees, but we do harvest the excess honey and beeswax that they produce to produce a range of natural cosmetics, the sales of the cosmetics helps us to self fund our conservation work.
 Beeswax and Honey is only taken when it will cause no detrimental effect to the health of the colony.